Bray, County Wicklow: Local government

 Bray is represented on Wicklow County Council by two local electoral areas.
-Bray East is approximately two-thirds of the town, while Bray West is the other third and includes the neighbouring villages of Enniskerry and Kilmacanogue.
+Bray East (4 seats) is approximately two-thirds of the town, while Bray West (4 seats) is the other third and includes the neighbouring villages of Enniskerry and Kilmacanogue.
+The electoral divisions of Bray East are Bray No. 1 Urban, Bray No. 2 Urban, Bray No. 3 Urban and Rathmichael (Bray).
+The electoral divisions of Bray West are Enniskerry, Kilmacanoge and Powerscourt.
 Bray Municipal District consists of both of these local electoral areas.

-The following are the eight councillors representing Bray at Bray Municipal District and Wicklow County Council.
-The local elections took place in 2019.

 The Bray Town Commissioners were established by a local act in 1866.
 The Earl of Meath was named in the act as the first chairman of the commissioners.
 In 1899, this body became an urban district council under the Local Government (Ireland) Act 1898.
 At the same time, a portion of the town which had been in County Dublin was transferred to County Wicklow and the jurisdiction of the urban district.
 The boundary of the town was further extended in 1952 (taking in the area around Killruddery), in 1958 (taking in the area in Rathmichael which had been transferred the previous year from County Dublin to County Wicklow), and in 1978 (extending the town to the west).

 The urban district council became a town council in 2002.
 It was abolished by the Local Government Reform Act 2014, with the powers and functions of the town council given to the county council, but its functions could be administered by the new municipal district council created by the act.

 Part of the northern Bray area lies within the local authority area of Dún Laoghaire–Rathdown, and forms part of the Shankill–Killiney local electoral area.
 The border between County Wicklow and County Dublin (Dún Laoghaire–Rathdown) lies along Old Connaught Avenue and runs down along and across the Dublin Road to Ravenswell, making all areas north of that line Bray, County Dublin.